 - symbol, newsymbol.
-A user-assigned name with a maximum length of 32767 bytes and consist only of characters from the binder's character set, described above. - externalsymbol, external reference.
+A user-assigned name with a maximum length of 32767 bytes and consist only of characters from the binder's character set, described - · externalsymbol, external reference.
 Those symbols that are or will be defined in the External Symbol Dictionary (ESD).
-These include entry names defined by a Label Definition (LD), section names that are implied entry names, external references (ER) and part references (PR), which are for part names or pseudoregister (external dummy section) names. - sectionname.
+These include entry names defined by a Label Definition (LD), section names that are implied entry names, external references (ER) and part references (PR), also called pseudoregisters. - sectionname.
 Those symbols which name sections in the module.
 Section is a generic term encompassing control sections, private code sections and common areas.
 Blank common and private code sections cannot be named on binder control statements. - directoryname.
 Those symbols that appear or will appear in the directory of a named library structure.
 Directory names include member names, aliases and unqualified z/OS UNIX file names, and have length restrictions imposed by the underlying file system.